uwcirg/truenth-portal/docs/source/user_experience.rst

 Backend
 =======

-After authenticating with the portal a cookie is set with an expiration time corresponding to the value of :term:`PERMANENT_SESSION_LIFETIME`, in seconds.
+After authenticating with Shared Services, a cookie is set with an expiration time corresponding to the value of :term:`PERMANENT_SESSION_LIFETIME`, in seconds.
 If no requests are made in that duration, the cookie and corresponding redis-backed session automatically expire (via TTL).
 Subsequent requests will be effectively be unauthenticated and force redirection to the login page.

 The backend session (the cookie and corresponding redis entry) can be refreshed from the front-end by sending a POST request to ``/api/ping`` that will modify the current backend session, refreshing the timeout duration (to the value specified by :term:`PERMANENT_SESSION_LIFETIME`).